mas-bandwidth/netcode/README.md

 * Token system so only authenticated clients can connect to your server.
 * Packets sent between client and server are encrypted and signed.

-And it's secure by design:
+... and it's secure by design:

 * Protection against man-in-the-middle attacks.
 * Protection against DDoS amplification attacks.
 * Protection against packet replay attacks.
 * Protection against zombie clients.

-If you are developing a client/server game, save yourself some time by using netcode.io instead of writing all this yourself.
+Save yourself some time by using netcode.io instead of writing and testing all this yourself!

 # How does it work?